 Step 1.
 The Story (1+ Week Before your Talk)

 The first step is getting the story out of your head and onto slides.
 Start this step at least a week before the talk.
-Many people get writer's block at this stage because they're trying to create the perfectly worded presentation right from the get-go.
+Many people get writer's block at this stage because they're trying to create a perfectly-worded presentation right from the get-go.
 Don't worry about that yet; we'll get to it.
 For now, focus on what you want to say, not how you want to say it.

 A common problem that creeps up here is that the time allotted to you is shorter than what you need to tell the story.
 "I can do 22 slides, but I need five more!"
 Don't add the five slides and rush through your presentation.
 What you do now is create a section after your Q&A slide called "Supplemental Materials."
-This section is where other good, relevant but non-critical-to-your-story bits go.
+This section is where other good, relevant, but non-critical-to-your-story bits go.
 This section can be as long as you want.
-I've seen presentations with 10 main content slide and like 75 supplemental slides.
-Also add supporting evidence of anything controversial or that you know you will be called out on.
+I've seen presentations with 10 main content slides and 75 supplemental slides.
+Also, add supporting evidence of anything controversial or that you know you will be called out on.

-So, you now have a story to tell, speaker notes, and some visuals.
-And, it was easier than you thought!
+You now have a story to tell, speaker notes, and some visuals.
+And it was easier than you thought!
 The next two steps cover how we take all of this and turn it into a refined oral presentation.
 It starts by converting your content (what you want to say) into more refined content (how you want to say it).
 I have a great technique for quickly forcing that out of you.

 Step 2.
 The Refining the Story (3–7 Days from your Talk)

-Repeat this step end-to-end until you know exactly what to say for each slide just by glancing at the slide.
+Repeat this step end-to-end until you know exactly what to say for each slide just by glancing at it.
 The visual content for the slide becomes a trigger for your memory, immediately allowing you to recall what you want to say on that slide.
-Once you can do this start to finish, it flows well, and you have memorized fragments of speech for each slide, move onto the next step.
+Once you can do this start to finish, it flows well, and you have memorized fragments of speech for each slide, move on to the next step.

 Step 3.
 The Refined the Presentation (1–3 Days from Your Talk)